 As you are are a cash purchaser you are at free not to do searches although no conveyancer would suggest that you don't.
 Drawing on our experience of conveyancing in Northwich the following are examples of what can show up and therefore impact market value: Enforcement Notices, Overdue Charges, Outstanding Grants, Railway Schemes,...

-I bought my house on 2 June and the transaction details is yet to be on the land registry website.
-Should I be concerned?
-My conveyancing solicitor in Northwich said it will be concluded in a couple of weeks.
+I acquired my apartment on 3 February and my personal details is not yet on the land registry website.
+Any reason for this?
+My conveyancing solicitor in Northwich said it will be concluded inside ten days.
 Are transfers in Northwich uniquely lengthy to register?

-As far as conveyancing in Northwich is concerned, registration is no quicker or slower than the rest of England and Wales.
-As opposed to being determined by geographic area, timeframes can vary according to who lodges the application, whether it is in order and if the Land registry communicate with any interested parties.
-At present approximately 80% of submission are completed in less than three weeks but some can be subject to protracted delays.
-Registration is effected once the new owner is living at the premises therefore post completion formalities is not typically primary concern yet where there is a degree of urgency associated with the registration then you or your lawyers must contact the land registry and explain the circumstances.
+As far as conveyancing in Northwich is concerned, registration is no quicker or slower than anywhere else in England and Wales.
+As opposed to being determined by geographic area, timeframes can differ depending on who lodges the application, whether there are errors and whether the Land registry have to notify any other parties.
+Currently roughly 80% of such applications are fully dealt with in less than three weeks but occasionally there can be extensive delays.
+Registration takes place after the new owner has moved in to the premises therefore post completion formalities is not typically an essential issue but if there is a degree of urgency associated with the registration then you or your solicitor must speak with the land registry and explain the circumstances.

 I am thinking of appointing a conveyancing practitioner in Northwich for my home move.
 Can I see a firm’s complaints history with the legal regulator?